-- 2 large Parsnips, peeled and cut into a large dice (use favorite potato if you don't eat Paleo)
+- 2 Large Parsnips (peeled and cut into a large dice (use favorite potato if you don’ eat Paleo)

 - 2 Bay Leaves

-- 1/4 C. Tapioca Starch (use corn starch if you don't eat Paleo)
+- 1/4 Cup Tapioca Flour (use corn starch if you don’t eat Paleo)

 - Heat the oil in a large frying pan over high heat.
 Add the beef chunks and brown on all sides, about 3-4 minutes.
 Add beef to a slow cooker.
 Top beef with the parsnips, carrots, onion, bay leaves, peppercorns, salt, thyme, and beef stock.